jsam/fuseline/docs/for-developers/broker-api.md

 POST /workflow/step
 ```

-Workers report step completion, failure or progress by posting the step
-state and result back to the broker.
-The broker then determines which
-successor steps become ready based on the stored workflow definition.
+Workers send a ``StepReport`` object containing the step state and any
+returned value.
+The broker stores this output so it can become the input
+for downstream steps and then decides which successors are ready to run
+next.

 ### Keep alive